-One of the most touching illustration is seen in the true-life love-story of Hosea, his wife and his family.
+One of the most touching illustrations is seen in the true-life love story of Hosea, his wife, and his family.
 The Lord instructed His faithful prophet, Hosea, to marry an unfaithful woman.
-Despite the love Hosea had for her and the gracious care he showed toward her, his wife Gomer, prostituted herself with many lovers.
+Despite the love Hosea had for his wife (Gomer) and the gracious care he showed toward her, Gomer prostituted herself with many lovers.

 Hosea's prophetic witness took place during the early days of the divided kingdom of Israel.
-His particular audience were the northern tribes, who lived under the rule of a succession of evil kings, including and wicked king Jehu.
-Hosea warned of the Assyrian invasion, the fall of Samaria and Israel's horrifying dispersion into Assyrian slavery, if Israel did not repent of their sin.
+His particular audience were the northern tribes, who lived under the rule of a succession of evil kings including the wicked king Jehu.
+Hosea warned of the Assyrian invasion, the fall of Samaria, and Israel's horrifying dispersion into Assyrian slavery, if Israel did not repent of their sin.

-Early in the first chapter we hear the word of the Lord coming to Hosea, the son of Beri, Who told him to take a wife of harlotry.
-She was to represent the nation of Israel, who had prostituted herself, and behaved like a harlot, with the many false god's of the surrounding nations.
+Early in the first chapter, we hear the Word of the Lord coming to Hosea, the son of Beri, telling him to take a wife of harlotry.
+She was to represent the nation of Israel who had prostituted herself and behaved like a harlot with the many false god's of the surrounding nations.

-Jezreel was to be the first of three children, whose names would stand as a picture of the terrible consequences of Israel's gross idolatry and shameful harlotry.
-Later children would be called “not loved” and “not My people”, and punishment for the sin of the nation was the serious warning about which Hosea prophesised, during his unhappy marriage.
+Jezreel was to be the first of three children whose names would stand as a picture of the terrible consequences of Israel's gross idolatry and shameful harlotry.
+His other two children would be called 'not loved' and 'not My people' and punishment for the sin of the nation was the serious warning about which Hosea prophesied, during his unhappy marriage.

-Hosea's long and difficult marriage, was the graphic picture of God's heat-breaking union with Israel.
-However, it not only testifies to the nation's certain punishment but also to their restoration, for in His wrath we find that God remembers mercy.
+Hosea's long and difficult marriage, was the graphic picture of God's heart-breaking union with Israel.
+However, it not only testified to the nation's certain punishment but also to their restoration, for in His wrath we find that God remembers mercy.

-Let us be careful not to be swept into an unbiblical mind-set by false teachings that are infiltrating the Church today, including “replacement theology” and “kingdom now” teachings, but rather, let us search the scripture daily to see if what Hosea, Paul and many other prophets of God have written, are true.
+Let us be careful not to be swept into an unbiblical mind-set by false teachings that are infiltrating the Church today, including 'replacement theology' and 'kingdom now' teachings.
+Rather, let us search the Scriptures daily to see if what Hosea, Paul, and many other prophets of God have written, is true.

-Heavenly Father, thank You for Your word and the truths that it contains.
-Thank You for using the life of the prophet Hosea to paint such a graphic picture of Your relationship with Israel and of Your grace towards her – as well as the Christian Church.
-Thank You that in Your wrath You remembered mercy – not only for Israel but for me, as well.
-Help me to understand the programme You have for Israel as well as the one You have for Your Church, and help me not to get the two dispensations confused – this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for Your Word and the truths that it contains.
+Thank You for using the life of the prophet Hosea, to paint such a graphic picture of Your relationship with Israel and of Your grace toward her, as well as the Christian Church.
+Thank You that in Your wrath You remembered mercy, not only for Israel but for me as well.
+Help me to understand the programme You have for Israel as well as the one You have for Your Church, and help me not to get the two dispensations confused.
+This I ask in Jesus' name, AMEN.